 The Japanese government is still deciding whether to keep December 23 as a national public holiday in Japan, beginning in 2019, after the abdication of Emperor Akihito on April 30, 2019, and Prince Naruhito's enthronement ceremony the following day.

-Though the special legislation, recently passed to enable Emperor Akihito to abdicate (06-Dec-2017 and 24-Jul-2016), specifies that the Emperor's Birthday national holiday of Japan is to move from December 23 to February 23, Japan does have a tradition of keeping the birthday of past emperors as national public holidays, albeit in a renamed manner, as is the case with Emperor Mutsuhito (November 3) and Emperor Hirohito (April 29).
+Though the special legislation, recently passed to enable Emperor Akihito to abdicate (2017-12-06 and 2016-07-24), specifies that the Emperor's Birthday national holiday of Japan is to move from December 23 to February 23, Japan does have a tradition of keeping the birthday of past emperors as national public holidays, albeit in a renamed manner, as is the case with Emperor Mutsuhito (November 3) and Emperor Hirohito (April 29).

 One factor weighing against the retention of December 23 as a national public holiday in Japan, is the fact that Emperor Akihito would still be alive at the outset of Prince Naruhito's reign, as a "joko" (retired) Emperor, leading some in the government to press for a clean and complete break.